Python-Sargent/Reentry/README.md

 ### Manually

+- Go to [Reentry Github](https://github.com/Python-Sargent/Reentry) and download the release.

-- Unzip the archive, rename the folder to `Luanti Game Jam` and place it in `.../minetest/games/`
+- Unzip the archive, rename the folder to `Reentry` and place it in `.../minetest/games/`

 - GNU/Linux: If you use a system-wide installation place it in `~/.minetest/games/`.